If you’re looking for free wheelchairs, free mobility scooters, and other free mobility aids in Louisiana, we’ve got you covered!

 Louisiana Department of Health provides medical equipment and appliances such as wheelchairs, leg braces, etc. to all the Medicaid recipients.All services must be prescribed by a physician and must be Prior Authorized.

-Free Wheelchairs, Scooters & Mobility Aids in Massachusetts (2023): Complete Directory
+Free Wheelchairs, Scooters & Mobility Aids in North Dakota (2023): Complete Directory

-Free Wheelchairs, Scooters & Mobility Aids in Oregon (2023): Complete Directory
+Free Wheelchairs, Scooters & Mobility Aids in Pennsylvania (2023): Complete Directory

 We have a free wheel chair in very good condition and a walker left behind by residents.
 This is Nouveau Marc Independent Living, 1101 Sunset Blvd.
 Kenner, LA 70065 — 504-469-7988.
 Please arrange for a pickup if you take these items for distribution to the needy.
 Contact: Amy Stettler, Assistant Manager (Marilyn Malone is a resident who has taken an interest in trying to find someone to take these usable items.)